UPDATED for 2019-20 Season

 Along the main road of Chek Bae, just after Parama Resort, another smaller road signed for Ban Aoluk branches off into the interior and this is the one you need for Long Beach.
 Happy House restaurant is on the corner.

-In years gone by, this road was held somewhat in awe on Koh Chang due to its awful state of degradation, landslides and constant closures but as of a year ago, it has been completely repaired and reconstructed into one of the newest roads on the island.
+In years gone by, this road was held somewhat in awe on Koh Chang due to its awful state of degradation, landslides and constant closures but as of two years ago, it has been completely repaired and reconstructed into one of the newest roads on the island.

 The little National Park station about half way along is well worth a brief stop for its viewpoints as well as the useful maps so you can work you what island is what as you gaze out far into the archipelago.